with-context-engine/repository-factory-docs/index.md

 ![image](https://with-context-public.s3.us-east-1.amazonaws.com/repository-factory-docs/2024/19f85a0db6da482bf704b4a0a8460c4c.png)
 ### Pre-requisites

-You will need an active working knowledge of `git`, AWS, [DVC](http://dvc.org), and [Serverless](https://www.serverless.com/) in order to fully leverage this resource for your own benefit.
+You will need an active working knowledge of and access to `git`, AWS, [DVC](http://dvc.org), and [Serverless](https://www.serverless.com/) in order to fully leverage this resource for your own benefit.
+At most you will need to create user accounts or assign IAM privileges to an account